 On December 26, 1944, an American B-24 bomber was on a mission to target the Austrian oil refinery near Auschwitz.
 It was hit and disabled by an anti-aircraft fire and had to make an emergency landing in Niwiska.
 The crew was relieved they were able to land in a region of Poland that was no longer overrun with Germans.
-The men were accommodated by the Russians in an old schoolhouse.
+The Americans were accommodated by the Russians in an old schoolhouse.

 The Schoolhouse in Niwiska where the American Crew was Housed.

 Lt.
-Ed List, the 19-year-old pilot, reported the Russians were quite hospitable and offered them food and vodka in the evenings at the Hupka Manor House, the home of the former landowner in Niwiska.
+Ed List, the 20-year-old pilot, reported the Russians were quite hospitable and offered them food and vodka in the evenings at the Hupka Manor House, the home of the former landowner in Niwiska.
 The crew of American airmen stayed in Niwiska for several weeks but were mostly kept away from the locals.
 Perhaps the Russians didn’t want the villagers to be influenced by American values and the good news of democracy.
 It could also be that the Russians were attempting to learn all they could from the remains of the VI and V2 missile research facility in Blizna that the Germans were forced to abandon.
 Blizna was just a 15-minute walk from Niwiska.
 This knowledge may have given the Russians a strong advantage in the future space race.

 Lt.
 Edward S. List

 Ed remembered enjoying one meal in the home of a local Pole.
-As is typical of Polish hospitality, the family offered them the best of the meager food supplies.
+As is typical of Polish hospitality, the family offered them the best of their meager food supplies.
 They could not communicate because of the language barrier, but the crew was touched by the kindness of the locals.
 Ed mentioned he was aware the meal offerings were given at great sacrifice by the family and so the crew did not eat much.

 The villagers had lost almost everything during the Nazi occupation and wanted their families to know of their desperate plight.
 It had been almost five or six years since they had heard from their relatives as the Germans prohibited any communication.